rholson1/tobii_calibration/README.md

 During calibration, a dot moves across the screen to several calibration points, where it then shrinks and swells.
 An audio file is played when the dot reaches each calibration point.

+The audio device is selected by setting the value of CALIBRATION_AUDIO_DEVICE near the top of tobii_calibration.py.